-In order to determine whether a given project will or will not have a significant impact on the human environment, the Grantee must complete the EA document.
-This includes both the ERR portion of the document, plus the Environmental Assessment Checklist.
-When complete, the final document will include a detailed analysis of the potentially significant issues identified in both, the Statutory Checklist and the Environmental Assessment Checklist, plus recommendations for project modifications, safeguards, or mitigation measures.
+In order for the grantee to determine whether its project will or will not have a significant impact on the human environment, he/she must prepare the EA.
+The review procedure calls for the grantee to complete the ERR portion of the document (pages VI-83 thru VI-90), plus the Environmental Assessment Checklist (pages VI-93 thru VI-100).
+The final document should include a detailed environmental analysis of the potentially significant issues identified in both the Statutory Checklist and the Environmental Assessment Checklist, plus recommendations for project modifications, safeguards, or mitigation measures.